ibm-cloud-docs/virtual-servers/vsi_troubleshooting_vs_not_responding.md

 {: troubleshoot}
 {: support}

-You are unable to access your virtual server and the server is not pinging.
+You are unable to access your virtual server and the server is not pinging through a public or private IP.
 {: tsSymptoms}

 The ping traffice might be blocked by your firewall or gateway (Vyatta, AT&T, Juniper, or Fortigate).